bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 </div>
 </div>

-<a id="querying-from-external-systems" class="devdocsAnchor"></a>

-## Querying From External Systems
+## Querying from external systems

-If you wish to use the GraphQL Storefront API from an external system, there are a few considerations:
+If you wish to use the GraphQL Storefront API from an external system, there are a few considerations.

 - Which Channel do you wish to run requests in the context of?
 - Are you running requests from a server or a frontend application/browser?

 - If you are running requests from a frontend application, do you need to show customer-specific information or only anonymous information?

 - If you are running requests from a server, do you need the ability to impersonate customers?